If you visit the Basque Country, one thing becomes especially clear. The Basque people really know how to eat!

 7. Gambas al Ajillo Pintxo

-Gambas al ajillo is one of the most iconic tapas dishes in Spain.
-It's one of the few recipes you'll see all across the country, served in small clay pots filled with sizzling garlic oil.
-It's hard not to fall in love with your first taste of these addictive garlicky shrimp.
+Gambas al ajillo is among the most iconic tapas dishes in Spain.
+It's one of the few recipes you'll see all across the country, usually served in small clay pots filled with sizzling garlic oil.

 8. Bacon-Wrapped Dates Pintxo